wvwwvwwv/scalable-concurrent-containers/README.md

 - [HashIndex](#HashIndex) is a read-optimized concurrent hash index.
 - [TreeIndex](#TreeIndex) is a read-optimized concurrent B+ tree.

-See [Performance](#Performance) for benchmark results and comparison with other concurrent hash maps.
+_See [Performance](#Performance) for benchmark results for the container data structures and comparison with other concurrent hash maps_.

 ## EBR